 The depth of scholarship in law and economics is further increased by affiliated and visiting faculty.
 Adjunct Professor Alan Rechtschaffen teaches Financial Instruments and the Capital Markets.
 Leading economists, such as Daniel Rubinfeld and Alan Auerbach, participate in the intellectual life of the Law School.

 The economic analysis of law is taught throughout the standard curriculum as well as in advanced courses and several colloquia.
 There are the Colloquium on Law and Economics; the Colloquium on Law, Economics and Politics; the Innovation Policy Colloquium; and the Tax Policy Colloquium.

 The Law School’s Center for Law, Economics and Organization promotes interdisciplinary research and teaching in law and economics.
 Its director, Jennifer Arlen, is a leading proponent of empirical analysis of legal issues, which has recently seen a dramatic growth in popularity, as is Geoffrey Miller, director of the Center for Financial Institutions.
 The legal community is embracing the empirical approach, says Miller, because “it doesn’t attempt to argue for or against any moral or social objective, but to figure out how the law functions in practice—what its consequences really are.
 [Empiricism accomplishes this] without being speculative but by actually counting and observing.”
 (Read more about Empirical Legal Studies in the Law School magazine.)
-Miller's Center for the Study of Central Banks and Financial Institutions draws on perspectives from law, economics, political science, history, and sociology, and sponsors the annual Global Economic Forum.
+Miller's Center for Financial Institutions draws on perspectives from law, economics, political science, history, and sociology, and sponsors the annual Global Economic Forum.

 NYU School of Law students can also cross-register for courses within the economics department, the Stern School of Business, the political science department, and the Wagner Graduate School of Public Service.